-Practice Tips regarding Court Decision, Trademark, Pharma, Design
+Practice Tips for foreign applicants regarding Court Decision, Trademark, Pharma, Design, etc.

 On June 5, 2015, the Supreme Court of Japan made an important decision regarding product-by-process claims, i.e., a claim which claims a product with claim recitations defining a manufacturing method of that product.
 The decision has announced for the first time two standard rules as follows: